By Rick Steves

 Choose one of the passes below to check prices and to buy your pass (orders are fulfilled by Rail Europe).

 What's the best way reach Greece from elsewhere in Europe?

-Flying is the best way to get there, especially since Greece stopped all international rail services several years ago (including those between Thessaloniki and Sofia, Belgrade, Bucharest, and Istanbul), and because driving there is difficult (not just because of the long distances, but because border towns don't tend to have have car-rental agencies, and the major agencies in larger cities won't allow their cars to cross the Greek border for any reasonable price).
-While you can, theoretically, connect Athens to Sofia via the Athens–Thessaloniki train and a Thessaloniki–Sofia bus, train service out of Sofia can be sparse (particularly to Turkey; on the upside, a rail pass should grant you a discount on any Thessaloniki–Sofia bus run by OSE Greek Railways).
+Flying is the best way to get there, especially since international trains only connect Thessaloniki (and Athens) with Sofia (with sparse train service itself, especially to Istanbul) and Belgrade; all other international service has yet to resume after being suspended several years ago (including trains to Bucharest and Istanbul).
+Moreover, driving to or from Greece is difficult — not just because of the long distances, but because border towns don't tend to have car-rental agencies, and the major agencies in larger cities won't allow their cars to cross the Greek border for any reasonable price.

 Ferries still connect Greece to Italy and Turkey.
 Eurail passes cover overnight ferries operated by SuperFast and Minoan Lines between Venice, Ancona, or Bari (Italy) and Patras, Corfu, or Igoumenitsa (Greece).
 Ferries to Turkey leave from Greek islands close to Turkey and are not covered by rail passes.
 There are no ferries between Greece and Croatia (except via Italy).